Saturday, October 22, 2016

 o U.S. - The clerk quickly stands up, moves the boxes and apologizes.
 Often nothing needs to happen because the aisles are nice and wide.

-· Security has told to vary your route driving to and from work (the embassy) to avoid an established pattern of behavior.
+· Security has told you to vary your route driving to and from work (the embassy) to avoid being predictable.

 o Tegucigalpa, Honduras - One route is pot hole-free as you know it.
 You change your route and hit 4 pot holes large enough to have their own zip codes.
 You also drive into a hole in the road that is missing its man hole cover, probably being used as a cook top somewhere.